25Emmanuel/404notfound/README.md

 # 404 Not Found

-A simple 404 not found page
+A simple 404 not found page built with react